Nominees FFN Awards 2020!

-María Fernanda Puerto-Carillo
+María Fernanda Puerto-Carrillo

-María Fernanda Puerto-Carillo works for the conservation of jaguars in one of the most dangerous places in Venezuela, the southern region of Lake Maracaibo.
+María Fernanda Puerto-Carrillo works for the conservation of jaguars in one of the most dangerous places in Venezuela, the southern region of Lake Maracaibo.
 She runs programmes to tackle threats faced by these big cats, like illegal hunting for retaliation and habitat loss.
-Her main objectives are to establish alternative livestock management that minimizes losses due to predation by jaguars, to establish an ecological corridor between two national parks to reduce inbreeding and to promote the sustainable consumption of jaguar prey by the local community.
+Her main objectives are to establish alternative livestock management that minimises losses due to predation by jaguars, to establish an ecological corridor between two national parks to reduce inbreeding and to promote the sustainable consumption of jaguar prey by the local community.
 To reach these goals it takes endurance in a country where conservation is of no importance for decision makers.

 If María Fernanda should win the FFN Award she would have the means to get the right equipment for monitoring the jaguar and its prey, to implement methods to avoid cattle predation, to introduce alternative livelihoods and to carry out ‘The path of the jaguar’ programme at schools.